jlu90/Identifying-Womens-Health-Concerns/README.md

 * This resulted in a total of 51,674 posts from 21,585 unique users.

 ### Data Cleaning and Preprocessing
 Once data was in hand, all data was cleaned to check for missing values and inappropriate data types.
-HTML tags, Reddit-specific tags (e.g. "[removed", "[deleted]"), URLs, and digits were removed from the text.
+HTML tags, Reddit-specific tags (e.g. "[removed]", "[deleted]"), URLs, and digits were removed from the text.

 Once the data was cleaned, a custom list of stop words was defined, and posts were lemmatized using ***spaCy***.
 (Lemmatization refers to the process of reducing a word to its base root.)